Measuring Social Media Network Effects

 During the first wave, after respondents were recruited, they were immediately asked to connect with our research accounts on the four platforms.
-When connecting to those accounts, respondents were informed that they would provide account information to the research team including their friend counts, friends lists and demographic profile information.
+When connecting to those accounts, respondents were informed that they would provide account information to the research team including their connection counts, connection lists and demographic profile information.
 This gave us access to rich data about respondents' profiles and social networks, which we describe below.
 After connecting with our research accounts, respondents were asked a series of survey questions about their age, gender, ethnicity, household income, political leaning and time spent using each of the platforms.
-Following the survey, respondents were asked to list their top four closest friends and ``any other four friends," excluding the top four friends, which created a list of eight friends for every respondent totaling 84,224 network connections.
+Following the survey, respondents were asked to list their top four closest connections and ``any four connections excluding the four closest connections'', which created a list of eight connections for every respondent totaling 84,224 network connections.
 Then, following Brynjolffson et al~\cite{brynjolfsson2019using} and Allcott et al~\cite{allcott2020welfare}, we provided respondents a Becker-DeGroot-Marschak (BDM) lottery to illicit their total platform valuation for each platform---asking them to provide a valuation they were willing to accept to deactivate the platform for a month.
-After the platform valuation question, we asked respondents to rank how valuable they find their eight connections using Friend Rank Choice (FRC), a rank order question adapted to measure the value of networked connections and local network effects.
+After the platform valuation question, we asked respondents to rank how valuable they find their eight connections using Connection Rank Choice (CRC), a rank order question adapted to measure the value of networked connections and local network effects.